 10 Money Moves to Make before your 30s

 I am super excited to bring to you a special guest post from Andy Masaki of PennylessDad.com.
-He has a story many can relate to, so if you like what you read today, be sure to check out his other writing at his website.
+He has a story many can relate to, so if you like what you read today, be sure to check out his other writing on his website.

 Without further ado: